 Known formally as Allapuhza but colloquially Alleppey, this southern city jewel is a charming maze of peaceful backwaters, palm trees, and pearl-white strands.

 There are lots of things to see here, and we recommend a visit to the colourful Sree Subramanya Swami Temple – but Alleppey is undoubtedly a place to unwind in.
-Cruise the waterways in a charming houseboat, watch some local Kathakali dance performances, stretch out on some beautiful beaches, and fill your boots with the delicious local cuisine.
+Cruise the waterways in a charming houseboat, watch local Kathakali dance performances, stretch out on beautiful beaches, and fill your boots with the delicious local cuisine.

 4. Take a ‘Joy Ride’ on the Darjeeling Himalayan Railway